speedhs/column-migrate/Readme.md

-# ColumnTool
+# ColumnMigrate

-**ColumnTool** is a lightweight Go CLI utility for safely migrating a column's data type in PostgreSQL without locking the entire table.
+**ColumnMigrate** is a lightweight Go CLI utility for safely migrating a column's data type in PostgreSQL without locking the entire table.
 It handles large table migrations by avoiding full-table writes and using a batched, trigger-based approach.

 ## Features